Insights > Article > Posted: 2023-Nov-16, Updated: 2025-Dec-23

 Pile weatherstripping

 Consists of a strip made of thin fibres, typically nylon or polyester, that are attached to a flexible backing material.
-The fibers are densely packed together, creating a fuzzy or brush-like surface.
+The fibres are densely packed together, creating a fuzzy or brush-like surface.

 Pros: